MediaComem/biosentiers-qrcode/README.md

 POI type(s)      | 132    | 1    | uint8 bitmask                      | A bitmask where each bit is a boolean flag to activate (1) or deactivate (0) each POI type
 zone(s)          | 133    | 1    | uint8 bitmask                      | A bitmask where each bit is a boolean flag to activate (1) or deactivate (0) each zone in the trail

-* Offsets and sizes are in bytes
-* Integer bytes are in big endian order
 * A data payload is exactly 134 bytes long and should fit within a version 10 QR code (57x57 modules) in binary format with error correction level Q
-* Strings must be truncated if they have too many bytes
-* Strings must be padded with spaces to fit the expected byte length
-* Dates are truncated to the second (millisecond precision is lost)
-* Dates are unsigned 32-bit integers with a max value of `2 ^ 32 - 1` seconds from the Unix epoch (the largest date that can be represented is Sun, 07 Feb 2106 06:28:15)
-* Bitmask offsets 0 and 7 correspond to the least significant and most significant bit, respectively, in a 1-byte bitmask

 #### POI themes